-Under effective control means the dog is not creating any sort of nuisance to people, domestic animals or any other wildlife.
+Under effective control means the dog is responsive to its owner's commands and is not creating any sort of nuisance to people, domestic animals or any other wildlife.
 Nuisance in this sense means things such as barking, rushing, attacking or otherwise causing injury, damage, harm or distress.